galactic-forensics/website/content/project/code/index.md

 slides: ""
 ---

-Research should preferentially consist of new and unique tasks.
-Computers on the other hand are ideally suited for repetitive tasks.
+Research is fun when it consists of new and unique tasks.
+For repetitive ones on the other hand, computers are uniquely suited.
 Furthermore, in order to run [RIMS instruments](/project/rims/) control software is required.
 We have worked and are currently engaged in multiple code development projects.
-You can find many of these projects on the <a href="https://github.com/galactic-forensics" target="_blank">lab's GitHub page</a>, <a href="https://github.com/trappitsch" target="_blank">Reto's GitHub page</a>, or the <a href="https://github.com/RIMS-Code" target="_blank">GitHub page</a>.
+You can find many of these projects on the <a href="https://github.com/galactic-forensics" target="_blank">lab's GitHub page</a>, <a href="https://github.com/trappitsch" target="_blank">Reto's GitHub page</a>, or the <a href="https://github.com/RIMS-Code" target="_blank">RIMS-Code GitHub page</a>.
 Below we outline some notable projects.

-*Note*: We are strong supporters free and open source software (<a href="https://en.wikipedia.org/wiki/Free_and_open-source_software" target="_blank">FOSS</a>).
-Scientific research is generally paid for by the tax payer.
+*Note*: We are strong supporters of free and open source software (<a href="https://en.wikipedia.org/wiki/Free_and_open-source_software" target="_blank">FOSS</a>).
+Scientific research is generally paid for by the taxpayer.
 The outcome should thus be freely available for everyone.
-We thus strive to publish all software under open source licenses and only use open source software in our daily life.
+We strive to publish all software under open source licenses and only use open source software in our daily life.

 <a href="https://www.python.org" target="_blank">![Python Logo](/img/projects/code/python_logo.png)</a>

-As you will notice, Reto's programming language of choice is Python.
-All code is made available on GitHub.
-Some project are better documented than others.
-If you are interested in anything specific and have questions, please [contact us](/contact/).
-Also, contributions to our codes are always highly welcomed.
+As you will notice, a dominating programming language in our lab is Python.
+This becomes especially clear when you look at the GitHub pages given above.
+If you are interested in any of our specific code or you have questions, please feel free to [contact us](/contact/)!
+Also, contributions to our codes are always welcomed.
 Please have a look at the developer guides (when available).
 Feel free to create pull requests for documentation enhancement, small bug fixes, etc. We are looking forward to your ideas and issues.

 ## iniabu